-Imagine coming down in the morning and finding the lunchboxes done, the kids bags packed ready for school, homework complete and permission slips signed, shoes and coats ready to go, something taken out of the freezer ready for dinner, and the breakfast things laid out, a cup of tea waiting for you.
+Imagine coming down in the morning and finding the lunchboxes done, the kids bags packed ready for school, homework complete and permission slips signed, shoes and coats ready to go, something taken out of the freezer ready for dinner, the washing machine on, and the breakfast things laid out, a cup of tea waiting for you.
 I think someone is getting lucky tonight.

 10 Tell me to slip into something comfortable

 And by something comfortable mean big fluffy PJ’s.
 Give me full control of the remote.
 Even if it means watching Gilmore Girls.